Wtecchio/Project-Group-4/README.md

 <img src="Question 2/Question2.1.PNG" width="500">

+From the last 10 years, 2021 had the most yearly average of mean votes of 6.77, which gradually increased since 2012.

 ---------------------------------------------------------

 <b>Average Vote Count by Year</b>

 <img src="Question 2/Question 2,2.PNG" width="500">

+Year 2013 had the most average vote count.
+However, average vote count decreased gradually.
+2020 had the least average vote count.

 ### Question 3: Which services have the best content based on genres?